-

 Tesla

-Read more: TeslaAs cinema, this is somewhat of a whimsy, anywhere between Drunk History, historical reenactment, and a 1980s Eurythmics video, but as conceptual portrayal of the man who invented the 21st century, the enigmatic, eccentric, ultimately tragic genius Nikola Tesla, Almereyda’s sweetly bonkers mixtape of a film tribute is pure connoisseur delight. ★★★★✩
+Read more: TeslaAs cinema, somewhat of a whimsy, anywhere between Drunk History, historical reenactment, and a 1980s Eurythmics video.
+But, as a conceptual portrayal of the man who invented the 21st century, the enigmatic, eccentric, ultimately tragic genius Nikola Tesla, this sweetly bonkers mixtape of a film tribute is pure connoisseur delight. ★★★★☆

 -